astrobytes-edu/astr596-modeling-universe/08-short-projects/project-3/project3_description_mcrt.md

 **Analysis Extensions:**

 - Density parameter study: Vary $n_H$ from 10 to 10,000 cm$^{-3}$
-- Non-uniform density: Implement $\rho(r) \propto r^{-2}$ profile or exponential disk
+- Non-uniform density: Implement $\rho(r) \propto r^{-2}$ profile.
 - Turbulent density field: Add lognormal density fluctuations to uniform medium (e.g., $\rho = \rho_0 \times 10^{\mathcal{N}(0,\sigma)}$)
-- Statistical study: Multiple realizations with different random stellar positions
+- Statistical study: Multiple realizations with different random stellar positions and/or masses.

 **Your own idea:** Propose something that connects to your research interests or explores an aspect of radiative transfer you find intriguing.